California’s Three Parent Law: How might it affect you?

 When could a non-intended parent assert legal rights?

 Picture a man and a woman, a married couple who are ready to have children, but have discovered the husband is infertile.
 After much discussion, they decide to use a sperm donor to conceive a child.
 However, they’re uncomfortable with the idea of an unknown donor – they want their donor to be someone familiar to them, so they ask a close friend if he’d be willing to donate sperm.
 The friend agrees, and the husband and wife use the sperm provided by the friend to impregnate the woman without the assistance of a doctor and with no written or oral agreement about parenting (see our blog post “Who’s Your Daddy?” for more information on the exciting recent changes in assisted reproduction laws).
 The baby is born, and the sperm donating friend comes over for dinner often and plays with the child.
-Or, the donating friend becomes a love interest of one of wife in this example?
-What would happen if the friend – the biological father – decides he wants to get more involved as a legal parent and pursues a paternity judgement in the courts?
+Or, the donating friend becomes a love interest of one of the wives in this example?
+What would happen if the friend – the biological father – decides he wants to get more involved as a legal parent and pursues a paternity judgment in the courts?

 Does the law allow a non-intended parent to seek parentage?